Flamekebab/skill-camera/readme.md

 ## Using webcam in other skills

-if you want to get a file path for the latest picture you can use the messagebus to get a file path
+If you want to get a file path for the latest picture you can use the messagebus to get a file path